-Were you one of the unlucky victims caught in the River City Media Data breach?
-I was!
+The River City Media Data Breach was huge.
 It occurred in May of 2017.
 I had no idea who River City Media was?
 Or how they had been able to acquire my personal information in the first place!
-Regardless, I found out I had been exposed and I was one of the victims of the River City Media data breach.
+Regardless, I found out I had been exposed and I was one of the victims of the River City Media Data Breach.

 It happened to me, and it can happen to you.
 I had no clue how serious this was or what information was actually exposed.
 My involvement was discovered by accident, when I was unable to login to a membership site recently.

 This experience has taught me I need to know more about getting hacked.
-I also wanted to know more about the River City Media data breach.
+I also wanted to know more about these data breaches.

 In 2017 the data breaches jumped to unprecedented levels.
 And it will get worse.
 You must be aware of any data breaches you may have been involved in.
 And I wanted to let people know how important this really is.
 This may be older news, but it was brand new to me!
-When you find out you are a victim, it is news to you for sure!
+When you learn you are a victim, it is not good news for sure!

 In my case, I found out the slang term for what happened to me was called “pwned” I guess I live under a rock because I had never heard it before.
 It made me think of the pieces called pawns used in the game of chess.

 After I had tried many unsuccessful attempts to enter a website with my password, I was told that my email was possibly involved in a data breach.
 And then I was directed to a site called haveibeenpwned.com.
 Once I got there, I was told to enter my addresses to determine if I had been pwned.
 Well,I did learn that I was, so I also needed to learn the meaning of being pwned.